 WHAT IS THE POLICY ON REFUNDS?

 There isn't one.
-If you pay and cannot attend, prior to the start of any clinic, we will refund your money in full.
+If you pay and cannot attend, prior to the start of any clinic, we will refund your money in full (short of any credit card fees).
+Paying by check ensures a full refund should you cancel.
 Fortunately we work with great people, who also happen to be great musicians.
 I thank them for relationships that allow us to be flexible.

 I WOULD LIKE TO LEARN A PARTICULAR TUNE.
 HOW CAN THAT BE ARRANGED?